 9th June 1983 saw the climax to the 1982/83 Iraqi National League.
 Going into the final day, unbeaten Salahaddin led the league with 33 points, while Al-Talaba were in pursuit with 32 points.
 The two challengers played against each other on the final day in Tikrit, with Salahaddin simply needing to avoid defeat in order to win their first ever league title.
 Al-Talaba needed to win the match to earn their third consecutive league.
 The game started nervously with both teams not wanting to concede early on, but it was Al-Talaba who made the first move, with Hussein Saeed putting them ahead on 40 minutes.
 The second half saw Salahaddin take control and begin to dominate the reigning champions, and their dominance paid off when they equalised through Najeh Rahim on 63 minutes.
 After this goal, Al-Talaba took control again and had a clear penalty shout waved away when Hussein Saeed was brought to ground inside the penalty area.
 Salahaddin, a club controlled by the two half-brothers of Saddam Hussein, managed to defend well for the rest of the game as the match ended 1-1 and saw Salahaddin claim their first and only league title to date.

 This season saw Al-Zawraa and Al-Quwa Al-Jawiya playing each other in the Iraqi El Clasico on the final day, with the league title on the line.
 Prior to the final day, both teams were on 61 points but Al-Zawraa’s goal difference was far superior to that of “Al-Soqoor’s” (The Falcons’).
 This meant that Jawiya had to win the game to win the league; any other result would ensure that Al-Zawraa retained their title.
 Eight minutes into the game, Akram Emmanuel struck the ball past goalkeeper Jalil Zaidan to put Jawiya ahead in a packed Al-Shaab Stadium and put them on course to becoming champions.
 The second-half saw both teams go down to ten men thanks to the dismissals of Jawiya’s Radhi Shenaishil and Al-Zawraa’s Salam Hashim.
-Al-Zawraa took control of the game and thought they had equalised when Laith Hussein’s shot found its way into the back of the net underneath goalkeeper Omar Ahmed, however referee Subhi Rahim ruled the goal out for offside due to consultation with his linesman.
+Al-Zawraa took control of the game and thought they had equalised when Laith Hussein’s shot found its way into the back of the net underneath goalkeeper Omar Ahmed, however referee Subhi Rahim ruled the goal out for offside after the linesman raised his flag.
 Al-Zawraa were furious with the decision, and many of their players sprinted over to the linesman to vent their frustration.
 One reporter even attempted to interview the linesman while the match was still going on!
-The game ended 1-0 to Jawiya and crowned them champions, with Al-Zawraa missing out on the title thanks to a refereeing decision.
+The game ended 1-0 to Jawiya and crowned them champions, with Al-Zawraa missing out on the title thanks to that refereeing decision.

 The 1998/99 season saw yet another exciting race for the title.
 Al-Talaba topped the league before the final day with 74 points and Al-Zawraa were just a point behind them.
 Al-Talaba were to face Al-Naft on the last day (17th May) at Al-Shorta Stadium, and Al-Zawraa were to face Al-Karkh at Al-Shaab Stadium.
 A win for Al-Talaba would see them crowned champions, but a draw or a loss for “Al-Aneeq” (The Elegant) would open up the chance for Al-Zawraa to snatch the title away from them.
 Al-Zawraa surprisingly went a goal down within three minutes of their match, but two goals from Hesham Mohammed and a goal from Ahmed Radhi ensured Al-Zawraa recorded a 3-1 victory over their ten-man opponents.
 However, if Al-Talaba defeated Al-Naft in their game which was going on at the same time, Al-Zawraa’s result would mean nothing at all.
 Al-Talaba were expected to win, but Al-Naft’s goalkeeper Jalil Zaidan had a storming game as he saved everything that came his way.
 Al-Talaba attacked and attacked but to no avail as their game ended goalless and saw Al-Zawraa earn their eighth title, finishing a single point ahead of Al-Talaba.

 The 2012/13 season was an exhilarating campaign.
 Since the start of the Iraq War in 2003, the Iraqi Premier League had become much less competitive and much less exciting than it used to be.
 But, the 2012/13 season changed all that.
 A huge influx of foreign players from places like Africa and South America brought more quality to the league, and the traditional giants such as Al-Shorta and Al-Zawraa became competitive once again.
 The league was played in a normal double round-robin format rather than the previous group stage system which made for a much more enjoyable season.
 Al-Shorta, who had finished seventh the previous season, were unfancied by most but emerged as favourites for the title after the mid-season signings of Iraqi legend Nashat Akram and clinical Nigerian striker Minusu Buba.
-Going into round 32 of 34, “Al-Qeetharah” (The Harps) had lost just twice all season and a win over Erbil would see them become champions.
+Going into round 32 of 34, “Al-Qeetharah” (The Harps) had lost just twice all season and a win over Erbil would see them all but become champions.
 Al-Shorta were winning 1-0 heading into injury time but Luay Salah equalised for Erbil right at the death and postponed Al-Shorta’s title celebrations.
 Al-Shorta played against Al-Zawraa in round 33, once again needing a victory to win the league, but conceded an 84th minute goal and drew that game 1-1 as well.
 Al-Shorta had bottled two chances at the title and many believed the team didn’t have the mental strength to complete their fairytale journey.
 Heading into the final day (4th September), there were three teams still in contention for the trophy.
 An Al-Shorta win against rivals Al-Talaba would secure them the title, but if Al-Shorta slipped up yet again and Erbil managed to defeat Al-Najaf, the Northern side would be crowned champions for the second time in a row.
 If Al-Shorta and Erbil both slipped up though, Al-Quwa Al-Jawiya were able to overtake both of them with a big win over Al-Masafi and take the title for themselves.
 Erbil won their game 1-0 and Jawiya won their match 2-0, but neither result mattered because Al-Shorta managed to put three past Al-Talaba thanks to goals from Hussein Kareem, Minusu Buba and Dhurgham Ismail, two of the goals being assisted by Amjad Kalaf.
 Al-Shorta’s 3-0 win was enough for them to secure the league title in what has gone down as the most competitive and exciting season in recent memory.